 The period of data retention on the historian system shall be consistent with the Historical Data Retention Standard, document 612620-0016-40ER-0001.
 Ensure the hard drives are sized to meet the data retention requirements.
+Designer/ System Integrator to provide details of data retention requirements including capacity of storage and expected duration of retention until storage is at capacity.
 A strategy for managing data archival and database cleanup shall be implemented.
 This shall be developed in consultation with City staff.